googlemaps/fleet-events-reference-solution/README.md

 ## Limitations

-[PubSub Triggers](https://firebase.google.com/docs/functions/pubsub-events?gen=2nd) delivers fleet logs to Cloud Functions.
+[PubSub Triggers](https://firebase.google.com/docs/functions/pubsub-events?gen=2nd) deliver fleet logs to Cloud Functions.
 These triggers do not guarantee ordering.
 Out of order eventing can originate from:

 * Logs delivered out of order by Cloud Logging (if used)
 * Logs delivered out of order by PubSub (see [Cloud PubSub: Ordering Messages](https://cloud.google.com/pubsub/docs/ordering))